Hi! Thanks for stopping by.

 My abbreviated CV is here.

-With Mak Saito at WHOI, I worked on laboratory cultures of marine heterotrophs to better understand how rates of organic matter degradation in the oceanic water column might be affected by the availability of micronutrients.
+With Mak Saito at WHOI, I performed experiments on marine heterotrophic bacteria to better understand how rates of organic matter degradation in the oceanic water column may be affected by the availability of micronutrients.
 Certain elements (zinc, for example) are essential cofactors for enzymes used to break down organic matter.
-These metals can be extremely scarce in certain regions of the ocean, such that heterotrophic activity could be limited by the concentration of the required metal.
-Understanding these links between trace elements and the oceanic carbon budget will better illuminate how marine regimes may be affected by anthropogenic perturbations to global element fluxes.
+These metals are extremely scarce in certain regions of the ocean, so biological activity could be limited by their availability.
+Understanding the links between trace elements and the carbon budget better illuminates how marine systems are affected by perturbations to global element fluxes.

-For three summers, I studied ovarian cancer cells with Oliver Dorigo and postdoctoral scholar Chintda Santiskulvong at UCLA.
-For the last of the three summers (2010), I was a summer intern through the Amgen Scholars Program.
-In the Dorigo lab, I worked to characterize the regulation of cellular resistance to cisplatin, a chemotherapy agent.
-By understanding the development of drug resistance in tumors, we can overcome a major obstacle to the long-term effectiveness of chemotherapy.
-I performed transcriptomic and protein expression profiling on various strains of tumor cells.
-The result was a list of differentially-expressed signaling biomolecules.
-I then characterized one of these molecules, the insulin-like growth factor 1 receptor, for its potential role in cisplatin resistance.
-Examples of the data generated during the course of this project are shown in the figures below.
+I studied ovarian cancer cells with Oliver Dorigo and Chintda Santiskulvong at UCLA as a summer intern through the Amgen Scholars Program.
+In the Dorigo lab, I worked to characterize the regulation of cellular resistance to cisplatin, a platinum-based chemotherapy agent.
+By understanding how tumors become resistant to drugs like cisplatin, we can overcome a major obstacle to the long-term effectiveness of chemotherapy.
+I performed gene expression profiling on various strains of tumor cells to identify potential culprits involved in drug-resistance, and then characterized one of the biomolecules I identified, the insulin-like growth factor 1 receptor, in depth for its potential role in cisplatin resistance.
+Examples of the data generated are shown below.

-Name underlined on presentations for which I was presenting author.
+Name in bold on presentations for which I was presenting author.